Roy1409/Roy1409/README.md

 # Here are some fun facts about me:
 He/Him

-I am interested about software developing and love learning about new programming languages.😄
+I am interested about software development and love learning about new programming languages.😄

 <!--
 **Roy1409/Roy1409** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.